EliDemoProjects/Demo/vs-code-extension/installation-and-initial-setup.md

         The change will not register until you close and restart the IDE.
         {% endhint %}

-## Installing MCP in Kiro

-Kiro uses a different MCP configuration file.
-Follow the same steps above, but verify that the MCP entry is written to the Kiro-specific configuration location for your system.

 ## Troubleshooting – Manually Configuring the MCP Server

 If the automatic MCP installation fails, you can manually configure access to the Checkmarx MCP server.